geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 Got it.

 ##### **Nimlgen** [[00:04:10](https://www.youtube.com/watch?v=22O5E5aAnJU&t=250)]
-I mean, I think what we should do for viz equals 2 is just make sqtt-livet-se, by default, not be on.
+I mean, I think what we should do for viz equals 2 is just make SQTT-livet-se, by default, not be on.

 ##### **Nimlgen** [[00:04:27](https://www.youtube.com/watch?v=22O5E5aAnJU&t=267)]
 So we can keep it on.